-- http://github.com/dask/dask: The main code repository holding parallel algorithms, the single-machine scheduler, and most documentation.
+- https://github.com/dask/dask: The main code repository holding parallel algorithms, the single-machine scheduler, and most documentation

-If you are looking for an introductory issue to get started with development then check out the introductory label, which contains issues that are good for starting developers.
-Generally familiarity with Python, NumPy, Pandas, and some parallel computing are assumed.
+If you are looking for an introductory issue to get started with development, then check out the “good first issue” label, which contains issues that are good for starting developers.
+Generally, familiarity with Python, NumPy, Pandas, and some parallel computing are assumed.

 You may want to install larger dependencies like NumPy and Pandas using a

 binary package manager like conda.
 You can skip this step if you already

 have these libraries, don’t care to use them, or have sufficient build